iamgadmarconi/hiten/docs/user_guide/guide_10_integrators.rst

-Advanced Integration Methods and Custom Integrators
+Integration Methods and Custom Integrators
 ===================================================

 This guide covers HITEN's advanced integration methods, including Runge-Kutta schemes, symplectic integrators, and how to create custom integrators for specialized applications.